Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 install.packages()
 ```

 There are many, many more examples on nice shiny apps that can illustrate e.g. complex mathematical or statistical models.
-See <http://shiny.rstudio.com/> See e.g. the example on different chemical educational shiny apps: <http://dpuadweb.depauw.edu/harvey_web/shiny.html>
+See <HTTP://shiny.rstudio.com/> See e.g. the example on different chemical educational shiny apps: <HTTP://dpuadweb.depauw.edu/harvey_web/shiny.html>

 Reproducible research.
 ======================

-I do not think it is neccessary to explain the literal meaning of reproducible research.
+I do not think it is necessary to explain the literal meaning of reproducible research.
 All of you can grasp what is about.
-But, from a data scientists' point of view the term it is probabable slightly more complex.
+But, from a data scientists' point of view the term it is probable slightly more complex.

 In data science reproducible research is the possibility to reproduce every step in the process of data analysis.
-Meaning from the moment a data-file (sometimes in it's very rudimentary and raw form) is recieved, to the final reporting of all the steps that were undertaken to do an analysis.
+Meaning from the moment a data-file (sometimes in it's very rudimentary and raw form) is received, to the final reporting of all the steps that were undertaken to do an analysis.
 This process is usually characterized by the following steps:

-1. Getting data: getting data in the context of R means getting the the (raw) datafile into R
+1. Getting data: getting data in the context of R means getting the (raw) data file into R

-2. Inspecting the data: means getting an idea of what kind of data the datafile contains, how many variables, how many observations, what kind of experiment, what kind of groups and how many, so basically: getting an idea of the experimental design.
+2. Inspecting the data: means getting an idea of what kind of data the data file contains, how many variables, how many observations, what kind of experiment, what kind of groups and how many, so basically: getting an idea of the experimental design.

-3. Cleaning the data: Usually the data is not yet in an analizable form.
-Cleaning the data to a tidy dataframe, with consistent naming of variables e.g., normally takes a lot of time and is the most crucial step in preparation for any analysis to come after.
+3. Cleaning the data: Usually the data is not yet in an analyzable form.
+Cleaning the data to a tidy data frame, with consistent naming of variables e.g., normally takes a lot of time and is the most crucial step in preparation for any analysis to come after.

 4. Exploratory data analysis: In this step an initial set of graphical representations of the data are generated.
 It serves to identify trends, to get summarizing results of the data in a graph and to explore the data.
 This is a preparative step for the step hereafter.

 5. Statistical inference: the **formal** data analysis.
-The process of checking assumptions, relating the data to scientitific questions and hypotheses.
-The analysis uses statical methods, appropriate for the design of the data and the experiment.
+The process of checking assumptions, relating the data to scientific questions and hypotheses.
+The analysis uses statistically methods, appropriate for the design of the data and the experiment.

-6. Reporting: Th process of writing the analysis into a comprehensive report, according a set of rules, and compliant to the standard of the field of research.
-Preferable the report is written in such a way that reproduction of the whole of experiment + data analysis can be followed through by a peer, and reproduced if neccessary.
+6. Reporting: The process of writing the analysis into a comprehensive report, according a set of rules, and compliant to the standard of the field of research.
+Preferable the report is written in such a way that reproduction of the whole of experiment + data analysis can be followed through by a peer, and reproduced if necessary.

-An important tool in reproducible research in R is RMarkdon, in combination of knitr.
-The document that is in fromt of you is an Rmd file, an "RMarkdown" file.
+An important tool in reproducible research in R is RMarkdown, in combination of knitr.
+The document that is in front of you is an Rmd file, an "RMarkdown" file.
 Markdown is a simple mark-up language that potentiates the use of simply coding for layouting documents.
 One of the most famous and widely used mark-up languages is HTML, which is broadly used for **marking up** web pages.
 RMarkdown is an implementation of Markdown language in R. Together with the **knitr** package, it is a powerful tool to bring the principle of **literate programming** into practice.
 It is one of the most imporatant implementation tools for reproducible research in the R language.

 For an eaxample of a full example of reproducible research, see: <https://rpubs.com/maddocent/storm>